tweichle/Classifying-Criminal-Offenses/README.md

 # Classifying-Criminal-Offenses
-### Classification Application in Python Using scikit-learn
+### Classification Application in Python Using scikit-learn (PySpark program included to show data exploration and descriptive statistics)

 This repository contains the prediction of more serious crimes using Chicago crime data accessed via Google BigQuery Storage API.